trailofbits/manticore/CONTRIBUTING.md

 appreciate all contributions, including bug reports, feature suggestions, tutorials/blog posts, and code improvements.

-If you're unsure where to start, we recommend our `easy` and `help-wanted` labels.
+If you're unsure where to start, we recommend our `easy` and `help wanted` issue labels.

 ## Bug reports and feature suggestions